OpenDA-Association/OpenDA/docs/source/DFlowFMWrapper.rst

 =================
 D-Flow FM wrapper
 =================
+Disclaimer: this page has not been finished yet.
+Current open questions are described in this `issue <https://github.com/OpenDA-Association/OpenDA/issues/431>`__.

 The D-Flow FM wrapper has been developed and is maintained by our OpenDA partner Deltares.
 On this page, we describe the different data objects for the D-Flow FM wrapper.
 Examples based on the dcsmv5 (North Sea) model are available